Climate Change & Oceans

 July 2010 Global phytoplankton decline over the past century: -40% in 60 years

 3 July 2015 '...impacts on key marine and coastal organisms, ecosystems, and services are already detectable, and several will face high risk of impacts well before 2100, even under the low-emissions scenario (RCP2.6).
-These impacts will occur across all latitudes, making this a global concern beyond the north/south divide.
-Third, immediate and substantial reduction of CO2 emissions is required to prevent the massive and mostly irreversible impacts on ocean ecosystems and their services
+These impacts will occur across all latitudes, Third, immediate and substantial reduction of CO2 emissions is required to prevent the massive and mostly irreversible impacts on ocean ecosystems and their services